How to Calculate the Cost of Your College Education

 There are different types of loans that students use to finance their college education and accrue debt.
 This includes:

-2. Private Student Loans/Credit Card Debt: Private Students Loans are non-federal loans that are provided by a lender; this includes banks, credit unions, state agencies and schools.
+Private Student Loans/Credit Card Debt: Private Students Loans are non-federal loans that are provided by a lender; this includes banks, credit unions, state agencies and schools.
 Student loans are only meant to cover a portion of college expenses and do not cater to the living expenses generated in college.
 Many students borrow money from other sources to pay living expenses and other expenses that arise during their college years.
 These “other sources'' are credit cards, which may lead to more debt for college students.
-Typically 23% of borrowers with outstanding educational debt have a credit card balance.
+According to a 2023 survey by U.S. News & World Report, over 40% of undergraduate students carry credit card debt.

-On average students attending public universities borrow an average of $30,030 to attain their bachelor’s degree.
-65% of college students graduate with student debt.
-On average, private non-profit university students borrow $33,900 and private for-profit students borrow $43,900.
+On average, public university students borrow an average of $37,000 to attain their bachelor’s degree.
+54.2% of college students graduate with student debt.
+On average, private non-profit university students borrow $33,900 and private for-profit students borrow $40,505.
 As a result, students who take out massive loans are left with a lot of debt and high-interest payments.
 Having some money saved can eliminate the financial pressures of college and allows students to finish college on a good financial footing with little to no debt.
 To minimize the amount of debt your child will be in after graduating college, it is imperative that parents begin planning for their child's education.

 College Savings Calculator